 Cover your beans with fresh water and bring to a boil.
 Reduce the heat and simmer until tender.
-Depending on the bean type cook from :30 minutes to 2 to 3 hours.
+Depending on the bean type, cook from 30 minutes to 2 to 3 hours.

 Testing old beans for doneness

-Remove a couple beans every 15 minutes and crush them between your fingers to test for consistency.
+Remove a couple of beans every 15 minutes and crush them between your fingers to test for consistency.

 Bean Cooking Chart: The times below are for cooking beans that have been stored properly.

 If you use older or improperly stored beans, increase cooking times.
 Check beans every 15 minutes by smashing a couple of beans between your fingers.